ravialdy/ravialdy.github.io/_posts/2023-10-31-paper-review-HLS.md

 The low-level latent variable helps the forecasting model define the mode distribution.
 This captures the variation within a mode – essentially the variety of possible trajectories given that a vehicle has chosen a particular lane.
 The high-level latent variable models the weights of the modes, deciding which trajectories are more likely than others based on the current situation.

-The conditional VAE framework is applied, making the model generate realistic trajectories based on the provided past data and scene context by optimizing a modified ELBO.
+The C-VAE framework is applied, making the model generate realistic trajectories based on the provided past data and scene context by optimizing a modified ELBO.
 This is done by training the model to reconstruct the future trajectories ($$ \mathbf{Y}_i $$) from the latent variables, while also ensuring that the latent variables are regularized to follow a prior distribution.
 Here is the mathematical equation of that new objective function :

 $$
 \begin{aligned}